 Desertion or separation can also be cited as cause for a fault divorce.
 This occurs when one party leaves the other for an extended period of time.
 This occurs when one spouse moves out of the marital home to live either independently or with another person.
 Traditionally this form of grounds can not be used to claim a fault divorce if the decision to separate and live independently was made by both partners together.

 If one partner is confined to prison for a number of years, the partner that is free can use it as cause for a fault divorce.
 The free partner may decided that he or she wants to end the marriage and start the necessary divorce proceedings.
 Another similar cause for a fault divorce occurs when one party lacks the ability to engage in sexual intercourse.
 However, in both cases, the condition being claimed can’t have been disclosed before the marriage to file for a fault divorce.
 For example, a preexisting case of AIDS can’t be used as grounds if the affected partner disclosed it to the other before initiating marriage.

 There are several reasons to choose a fault divorce, depending on your situation and the state you reside in.
 Some states require a forced separation period before initiating divorce proceedings, but potential fault divorce cases may not be subject to this requirement.
 In other states, a spouse that can prove the fault of his or her partner may end up with a greater share of the marital property or more alimony.
 For some, it provides a symbolic ending to an abusive or damaging relationship.
-Whatever your situation, it’s best to consult with a divorce attorney in your state to learn more about the specific options available to you.
+Whatever your situation, it’s best to consult with a divorce lawyer in your province to learn more about the specific options available to you.